jgatharia/Customer_Churn_Prediction/README.md

 ### Model of Choice
 From the above models we have seen that the best performing model is the **Decision Tree Tuned by Grid Search technique**.
 The model has high accuracy and strong performance metrics for both churn and non-churn classes.
 The high recall for non-churn (False) indicates that the model effectively identifies customers who are likely to stay.
 The precision for churn (True) shows the model's effectiveness in identifying actual churners among the predicted churn cases.
 This balanced performance makes it a robust model for business applications where both accurate churn and non-churn predictions are crucial.
-The logistic regression iterative model has higher recall, making it better at catching more churners, but the much lower precision means it also predicts churn for many who won't actually churn, potentially wasting resources.
+The logistic regression iterative model has higher recall making it better at catching more churners, but the much lower precision means it also predicts churn for many who won't actually churn, potentially wasting resources.

 In our case where the cost of missing a churner is significant but **precision** also matters for resource allocation, the decision tree model is the better choice.
 It is therefore likely more suitable for making business decisions related to customer retention and marketing strategies.

 ### Probable Limitations In Production
-While our model might show high precision and recall for churners on the validation set, it could miss many churners or falsely classify non-churners in the real-world scenario, reducing its effectiveness in retaining customers.
+While our model might show high precision and recall for churners on the validation set, it could miss many churners or falsely classify non-churners in the real-world scenario,\ reducing its effectiveness in retaining customers.
 This would be due to overfitting.

 Our recall for churners is low, the model might not effectively identify all potential churners, impacting the ability to proactively address churn and retain customers.